maheshj01/vocabhub/README.md

 Design files for this project can be found here https://www.figma.com/file/xPCoi1IcW8M6TODTqjG9GZ/Vocabhub?node-id=0%3A1

 Data is no longer being collected into [this sheet](https://docs.google.com/spreadsheets/d/1G1RtQfsEDqHhHP4cgOpO9x_ZtQ1dYa6QrGCq3KFlu50/edit#gid=0).
 Contribution does not necessarily mean sending a pull request you could also contribute by improving the sheet.

+This problem can be solved using greedy approach.
+Let n be the total number of jobs  with J = {1, 2, 3, 4 … n} with their finish times C = {c1, c2, c3,... cn} and corresponding weights W = {w1, w2, w3 … wn}

+The idea is to sort the jobs in descending order of their ratio wi/ti and then calculate the weighted sum